 Be sure to keep your feet aligned properly (somewhat parallel to each other) and as close together as possible.
 Keep making curves around the first cone until you build up enough confidence doing it in both directions.

-As your curves becomes tighter, you may find you’ve lost some of the control you had at first — another reason to gear up properly pre-practice.
+As your curves become tighter, you may find you’re losing some of the control you had at first — another reason to gear up properly pre-practice.
 Also, when you start doing the curves at higher speeds, it’s easy to slide out or even fall.
 But I’m sure you’ve learned how to fall right at this stage.

 The next stage in the progression can be tricky but still manageable.
 Now, as you near the cone in the next lap, turn the inside foot toward it (the cone) while the outer foot continues along its smooth arc around the cone.